enspencer/gdi-node/README.md

   - Events & streams

 #### Class 2 - Creating an HTTP server with node
-  - Modules and dependencies
+  - Modules and dependencies using `require`
   - Using NPM to include external packages
-  - Using `require`
+  - How to write a module

 #### Class 3 - Connecting your API to a database
   - Installing mongoDB